oneananda/Azure_Operations/Azure_Learning/001 Azure App Service/README.md

 - **Integrated DevOps:**

 Azure App Service integrates seamlessly with Azure DevOps, GitHub, Bitbucket, and other CI/CD tools, allowing for continuous integration and continuous deployment (CI/CD).
 This helps streamline the development lifecycle from code commit to production.

+- **Multiple Language Support:**

+The platform supports a wide range of programming languages and frameworks, making it versatile and adaptable to different development environments.